Home » Why Do Parrots Regurgitate Their Food?

 When vomiting or throwing up (emesis), the parrot will be:

-• Uncontrollably release its stomach contents.
+• Uncontrollably releasing its stomach contents.

 • Producing mostly liquidized food.